-Industrial Marketing is Real People & Real Relationships making Reality.
-You're not selling lip stick.…
+Industrial Marketing Research is about Real People & Real Relationships making Reality.
+You're not selling…

 We all know that a vested interest in the future is what keeps businesses operating.
 What better way to showcase your investment than working in a green building?
 Not to mention, the employee perks associated with green building: cleaner indoor environmental quality, more natural lighting, green cleaning products, etc., all of these components contribute to the wellness, health, and productivity of your employees.
 Helping them stay happier and productive longer.